 Line 5d: Interstate Commerce.
-Enter sales made in interstate commerce.
-To claim such a deduction, the property must be delivered by the business to the out-of-state purchaser.
+Enter sales made in

+interstate commerce.
+To claim such a deduction, the property must be delivered out-of-state before ownership of the property is transferred to the purchaser.
 Property transported out-of-state by the purchaser does not qualify as interstate commerce.
 Documentation of out-of-state shipments must be retained in business records to support this deduction.